facebookresearch/ParlAI/parlai/tasks/eli5/README.md

 # Data creation

-We provide a suite of scripts to download paired questions and answers from the ELI5 subreddit along with supporting documents from the CommonCrawl
+This is a suite of scripts to download paired questions and answers from the ELI5 subreddit along with supporting documents from the CommonCrawl

 ### FAQ: can you provide the processed data?